louisethorpe/louisethorpe.github.io/_posts/2023-10-19-digitaltapshoe.markdown

 ![distortion](/assets/img/tap_shoe/distortion.png)

-These effects could be implemented using a simple slider on the GUI by taking on values on 0, 1 or 2 - 0 being no distortion, 1 being exponential softclipping and then 2 being the full wave recifier.
+These effects could be implemented using a simple slider on the GUI by taking on values on 0, 1, 2, or 3 - 0 being no distortion, 1 being hard clipping, 2 being exponential softclipping and then 3 being the full wave recifier.
 The selected value would then trigger some conditional statements to run the audio samples through the respective equation and output the distorted (or undistorted) sample.

 # Reverb